 According to the Buddhist calendar, the dates of this festival are from 28th to 30th in the month of Dawachukchipa which means between January 10 and 12 of the Gregorian calendar.

 This fun festival starts with text recitation and Chham dance wearing a warrior outfit, Arpu by the Lamas who are the Buddhist spiritual leaders.
 The colourful 3-day festival becomes more alluring when Lamas dance wearing different costumes and animal-like masks.
 While doing so they also perform on some soulful music with drums and cymbals.

-Every third year, the festival is organized on a broader level and named as Dungyur Festival.
+Every third year, the festival is organized on a broader level and goes by the name Dungyur Festival.
 During the Dungyur Festival, Dalai Lama especially offers blessings to other lamas by sending Feb Jum which is a holy item to be used in rituals.

 1. The First Day of the Festival.
 Known as Torgya, on this day, lamas worship a 3-feet tall and 2-feet wide effigy that is created by 14 lamas and is crafted in 16 days before the festival.
 During this time monks chant verses from the scriptures.

 There are four ingredients - ghee, barley, milk, and molasses - that are used to create this statue, which is called Torma.
 Apart from Torma, Mechang is also built with dry leaves of bamboo and erected in the shape of a temple.
 The head of the lamas then performs a ritual wherein Mechang is burnt.